-Device implementations MUST support the core media formats specified in the Android SDK documentation [Resources, 50] except where explicitly permitted in this document.
-Specifically, device implementations MUST support the media formats, encoders, decoders, file types, and container formats defined in the tables below and reported via MediaCodecList [Resources, 112].
-Device implementations MUST also be able to decode all profiles reported in its CamcorderProfile [Resources, 113].
+Device implementations MUST support the core media formats specified in the Android SDK documentation [Resources, 64] except where explicitly permitted in this document.
+Specifically, device implementations MUST support the media formats, encoders, decoders, file types, and container formats defined in the tables below and reported via MediaCodecList [Resources, 65].
+Device implementations MUST also be able to decode all profiles reported in its CamcorderProfile [Resources, 66] and MUST be able to decode all formats it can encode.
 All of these codecs are provided as software implementations in the preferred Android implementation from the Android Open Source Project.